 Hey everyone!
 I hope this post is able to help you find places to responsibly, safely, and legally sleep in your offgrid home.
-In case you don’t already follow me on Instagram @KellyNicoleTravel, I’d like to start of by saying that we (my boyfriend and I) have lived on the road for 1.5 years now throughout 12 different countries and 24 states.
+In case you don’t already follow me on Instagram @KellyNicoleTravel, I’d like to start of by saying that we (my boyfriend and I) have lived on the road since 2018 throughout 12 different countries and 24 states.
 We are not “homeless” and CHOOSE to live on the road to travel and hike around the world on a budget.
 We move around aLOT.
 Majority of the time we only spend 1 night somewhere and move on the next day.
 Some places have been ridiculously easy to find places to sleep while others required some work and searching.

 If you want to scroll down to how we find spots, it’s after this section.
 But I definitely need to point out 5 important things first.
 Especially for those reading this that may be new to van life or living on the road.
 Please don’t choose to live or sleep in a van or vehicle unless you’re going to be responsible and respectful about it.

 - I am not affiliated, sponsored, or paid with any brand or app mentioned in this specific post.
 Just trying to help others so letting you know what we personally use.